barry-waldbaum-rl/reat-vm-setup/README.md

-# Admin Training VM Setup - Step 1
+# Admin Training VM Setup

 This documents provides steps to create a VM image from scratch.